mruehrmair/gamereviews/README.md

 ## Validation Rules

-Add basic validation early.
+Add validation early.

+### Game Validation

 For each game:

+- `id` must exist
 - `slug` must exist
-- `slug` must be unique
+- `slug` must be unique among games
 - `title` must exist
+- `coverImage` should not be empty
+- `coverImage` should be included in the asset checklist
+- `genres` should be normalized
+- `tags` should be normalized

+### Review Validation

+For each review:

+- `id` must exist
+- `slug` must exist
+- `slug` must be unique among reviews
+- `title` must exist
+- `gameId` must reference an existing game
 - `rating` must be within the allowed range
 - `status` must be a known value
-- `coverImage` should not be empty
+- date fields should be valid ISO-style dates
 - screenshot paths should not be empty
-- date fields should be valid ISO-style dates
 - duplicate screenshot paths should be reported
-- duplicate achievement titles within one game should be reported as warnings
+- duplicate achievement titles within one review should be reported as warnings

-Recommended status values:
+Recommended review status values:

 ```text
 planned